xrdocs/application-hosting/_tutorials/2016-07-09-pathchecker-iperf-netconf-for-ospf-path-failover.md

 *  Go through the Vagrant quick-start tutorial if you haven't already to learn how to use Vagrant with IOS-XR:   [IOS-XR vagrant quick-start]({{ base_path }}/tutorials/iosxr-vagrant-quickstart)

 *  It would be beneficial for the user to go through the [XR Toolbox Series]({{ base_path }}/tags/#xr-toolbox).
 But it is not a hard requirement.
-Following the steps in this tutorial should work out just fine.
+Following the steps in this tutorial should work out just fine for this demo.